By Sahar Adatia and Jimmy Singh

 See our page on the sentencing options in for an outline of all the penalty options in NSW that a Judge or Magistrate can impose for these offences.

-Our assault lawyers attend all courts in NSW.
-You may contact us if you have any questions arising from this blog.
+Our Sydney criminal lawyers appear across all NSW courts.
+Call us if you have any questions arising from this blog.